bonny/WordPress-Simple-History/readme.txt

 -   Log when a post or page is moved to trash using the Gutenberg editor. [#491](https://github.com/bonny/WordPress-Simple-History/issues/491)
 -   Change copy when creating user and sending password with email [#493](https://github.com/bonny/WordPress-Simple-History/issues/493)
 -   Quick view: move up reload button to above event list.
+-   Add HTML to export formats.
+Exporting to HTML will give you an unstyled HTML file that you can open in a web browser and view the contents.

 ### 5.3.0 (November 2024)